 Let’s face it… riding in the colder months is not that enjoyable at times.
 Between the wet and the cold, and the snow, and the wind… need I go on?
-But after years of braving Midwest winters, I’ve found the secret to surviving these somewhat dreaded months!
-It all comes down to proper clothing.
+But after riding through many winters both up north and here in the south east, I’ve found the secret to surviving these somewhat dreaded months!
+(Ship to Florida, yeah right, I wish!
+Let’s add hit the lottery while we’re at it) But seriously it all comes down to proper clothing.

 The first layer to concern yourself with is a good base layer!
 The premise behind them is to wick moisture away from the skin, which in turn enables your skin to stay dry and help retain warmth.
 Base layers come in a multitude of materials and styles to best suit your needs.
 The most common materials are either thermal polyester or merino wool- both have excellent wicking capabilities.

 The style of the shirt is totally up to you.
 V-neck or crew neck t-shirts and ¼ zips tops are the most popular.
 The important aspect to consider is the proper fit.
 Base Layers should be fairly snug to wick the moisture away properly.
 I tend to gravitate towards ¼ zips because they help cut the chill on my neck… and gives it that extra “classy” element of still having a collar.